hashicorp/packer/website/source/docs/command-line/fix.html.markdown

 ---
 layout: "docs"
 page_title: "Fix - Command-Line"
+description: |-
+  The `packer fix` Packer command takes a template and finds backwards incompatible parts of it and brings it up to date so it can be used with the latest version of Packer.
+After you update to a new Packer release, you should run the fix command to make sure your templates work with the new release.
 ---

 # Command-Line: Fix

-The `packer fix` command takes a template and finds backwards incompatible parts of it and brings it up to date so it can be used with the latest version of Packer.
+The `packer fix` Packer command takes a template and finds backwards incompatible parts of it and brings it up to date so it can be used with the latest version of Packer.
 After you update to a new Packer release, you should run the fix command to make sure your templates work with the new release.